oxyoxy1/JujuWHORE/README.md

      ```

 ***DO NOT FORGET TO CHANGE THE CHANNEL ID's FROM THE MAIN.PY AND FUNCTIONS.PY FILE IN MY EXAMPLES TO WHERE YOU WANT THE BOT TO CARRY OUT THOSE TASKS***
+*Oh, and the !grind command and any subsequent music streaming capability is unavailable on Mac OS*
 ---

 ## Need Help?